Hari31416/Placement/Projects.md

    - Did **data visualization**, **feature engineering**, **data imputation** and trained **dozens** of models.
 Used **grid search** for each to find the best parameters.
    - Secured a place in the top **15%** on kaggle leaderboard.
 3. **Natural Language Processing with Disaster Tweets**
-   - Built **NLP** models that predicts which Tweets are about real disasters and which one’s aren’t.
+   - Built **NLP** models that predict which Tweets are about real disasters and which one’s aren’t.
    - Used **text vectorization** and different **word embeddings** to transform the Tweets into a **vector**.
    - Built and trained **LSTM**, **GRU** and their **bidirectional** variants as well as 1D **CNNs**.
    - Generated both **character level** and **word level** **embeddings** with the pretrained **Universal Sentence Encoder** and used them as input to create a **Multivariate** model with the **functional API** of **TensorFlow**.